history-lab/archiving-digital-records/01-workshop-intro.md

 ---
 # Technical Sessions: Pls keep in mind
 * Inaugural voyage
-* Mind the firehouse
+* Active, point-in-time participation welcome
-* Ben is not archivist or historian, he's a technical person
+* The firehouse
-* Active participation welcome
+* Ben is not an archivist or historian, he's a technical person